exercism/javascript/exercises/concept/windowing-system/.docs/introduction.md

 By default, all instance fields are public in JavaScript.
 They can be directly accessed and assigned to.

-However, there is an established convention that fields and methods that start with an underscore should be treated as private.
+However, there is a new feature introduced ECMAScript 2019 that allows us to mark class fields as private using the '#' symbol.
+The private fields can only be accessed from the class itself.
 They should never be accessed directly from outside the class.

 Private fields are sometimes accompanied by [getters][mdn-get] and [setters][mdn-set].